-Christopher Reeve guided his horse at the Commonwealth Park Equestrian Center in Culpeper, Virginia.
-He was in the middle of an event sponsored by the Commonwealth Dressage and Combined Training Association.
-It was an equestrian event much like many others throughout the United States where amateurs and professionals compete in disciplines like:
+Christopher Reeve was in the middle of an equestrian event sponsored by the Commonwealth Dressage and Combined Training Association in Culpeper, Virginia, an event much like many others throughout the United States where amateurs and professionals compete in disciplines like:

 - Dressage, where a horse’s obedience and precise movements are judged through a series of trots, canters, half-passes, piaffes and passages.
-(Think ballroom dancing with horses.)
+(Think ballroom dancing.)

 - Reining, where the skills of a ranch horse are demonstrated through a series of trots, spins, circles, charges, changes and abrupt stops.
 (Think square dancing.)